-This course engages students in critical questions about the translation of oral cultures into writing, the representation of "otherness," access to history, the legacy of colonialism, the implications and consequences of neocolonialism and current attempts at "colonizing in reverse."
-Prose, poetry, drama, and film by black writers in Africa, the Americas, Asia, and Europe will be introduced.
+ENG 236 This course engages students in critical questions about the translation of oral cultures into writing, This course engages students in critical questions about the translation of oral cultures into writing, the representation of "otherness," access to history, the legacy of colonialism, the implications and consequences of neocolonialism and current attempts at "colonizing in reverse."
+Prose, poetry, drama, end time by black writers in Africa, the Americas, Asia, and Europe will be introduced.

-ENG 237 ORAL COMMUNICATION
+ENG 237

-This course is designed to improve the students' interpersonal, intrapersonal and public communication abilities to analyze topics, support assertions with proof, amplify ideas, structure messages, use language in appropriate and imaginative ways, and deliver messages with effective vocal and physical behavior.
+This course is designed to improve the students' interpersonal, intrapersonal and public communication abilities to analyze topics, support assertions with proof, amplify ideas, structure comvaries in appropriate and imaginative ways, and deliver messages with effective vocal and physical behavior.
 The content touches upon the history, theories, and professional practices of speech communication.
 Sensitivity to intercultural diversity is a part of the course.

+ENG 238

-ENG 238 ADVANCED SPEECH COMMUNICATION (DESIGNATED SERVICE-LEARNING COURSE)
+(DESIGNATED SERVICE ARNING COURSE)

 This course involves a study of rhetorical principles and models of speech composition in conjunction with the preparation and presentation of specific forms of public address.
 This course is designed to provide students the soft skills needed to effectively engage in workplace communication such as interviewing, group communication, and public communication.
 Students may earn up to 40 hours of service-learning credit.
 Appropriate for non-majors.
-Prerequisites: Prerequisites: ENG 131 Analysis and Argumentation; ENG 132 Information Literacy and Research; ENG 237 Oral Communication.
+Prerequisites: Prerequisites: ENG 131; ENG 132; ENG 237.